YetiGoodbye/cleanup-debug-loader/README.md

 };
 ```
 ## Usage
-Prepend lines you wish to keep only in dev mode with `#-` (any whitespace allowed).
+Prepend lines you wish to keep only in dev mode with `#-` (any whitespace before and after is allowed).
 If there is something you want to strip out from development, prepend it with with `#+`.
 You can also wrap entire blocks as shown below.
 Nesting is not supported.
 ```javascript
 #- console.log('This line will be keeped only in development')